hypergraphql/hypergraphql/README.md

 <img src="https://semantic-integration.github.io/hypergraphql/sources/front-diagram.svg" alt="diagram">

+### Release
+This is v1.1, a minor release that contains a few code tidy-ups and enhancements, and improves test coverage.

 ### License note:
  This software has been developed and is maintained by [Semantic Integration Ltd.](http://semanticintegration.co.uk).
 It
           is released under Apache License 2.0.
 See [LICENSE.TXT](https://github.com/semantic-integration/hypergraphql/blob/master/LICENSE.TXT) for more infromation.